FlexibleEngineCloud/terraform-provider-flexibleengine/docs/index.md

 * `key` - (Optional) Specify client private key file for SSL client authentication.
 You can specify either a path to the file or the contents of the key.
 If omitted the `OS_KEY` environment variable is used.

-* `endpoint_type` - (Optional) Specify which type of endpoint to use from the service catalog.
-It can be set using the OS_ENDPOINT_TYPE environment variable.
-If not set, public endpoints is used.

 ## Logging